Biden to sign 17 executive actions, orders to reverse Trump policies, restore Obama-era programs on first day

 President-elect Joe Biden will sign 17 executive actions and orders in the first hours of his presidency on Wednesday.

-The moves were expected to restore a number of Obama-era policies and reverse some of what the Biden team calls "the gravest damages" of the Trump administration.
+The moves are expected to restore a number of Obama-era policies and reverse some of what the Biden team calls "the gravest damages" of the Trump administration.

 Biden is expected to sign the executive actions from the Oval Office on Wednesday afternoon after the inauguration, which is set to lay out a "forward-looking" vision for his presidency.